RFNajera/baltimore-homicide-inequality/README.md

+title: Analysis of Public Health Inequalities Using R

 # Baltimore Homicide Inequality

 There is evidence that [poverty and violence go hand-in-hand](http://www.apa.org/pi/ses/resources/publications/violence.aspx) for a number of reasons.
 Those who are poor